 Location: Dover

-Salary: £23,210
+Salary: £23,210 (pro rata)

-We are looking for Helpline Advisers to join our call centre in Dover on a fixed-term contract.
-There will be a potential for the role to be made permanent or extended.
 You will work as part of a vibrant and committed telephone Helpline team which is expanding in number, to continue the excellent work it does in supporting individuals and families who are seeking asylum in the UK.

 The experience and skills you need: